According to Chinese belief, plants not only decorate your house but transmit energy that affects your mental health.

 The lush green variegated foliage is the selling point for Syngonium plants since the blooms are rare and not very exciting.

-Regular watering and a spritz on the lush green foliage will keep your Syngonium Wendlandii plant happy and growing.
-This air purifying plant absorbs toxin via its leaves, the toxins are transferred to the root zone and utilized as plant nutrients.
+Regular watering and a spritz on the lush green foliage will keep your Syngonium wendlandii plant happy and growing.
+This air-purifying plant absorbs toxins via its leaves.
+The toxins are then transferred to the root zone and utilized as plant nutrients.

 Read about the Syngonium podophyllum next.